|Date of Birth||7 September 1940, Rome, Lazio, Italy|

 Mini Bio (2)

 Dario Argento was born on September 7, 1940, in Rome, Italy, the first-born son of famed Italian producer Salvatore Argento and Brazilian fashion model Elda Luxardo.
 Argento recalls getting his ideas for filmmaking from his close-knit family from Italian folk tales told by his parents and other family members, including an aunt who told him frighting bedtime stories.
 Argento based most of his thriller movies on childhood trauma, yet his own--according to him--was a normal one.
 Along with tales spun by his aunt, Argento was impressed by stories from The Grimm Brothers, Hans Christian Andersen and Edgar Allan Poe.
 Argento started his career writing for various film journal magazines while still in his teens attending a Catholic high school.
 After graduation, instead of going to college, Argento took a job as a columnist for the Rome daily newspaper "Paese Sera".
-Inspired by the movies, he later found work as a screenwriter and wrote several screenplays for a number of films, but the most important were his western collaborations, which included The Rope and the Colt (1969) and the Sergio Leone masterpiece Once Upon a Time in the West (1968).
+Inspired by the movies, he later found work as a screenwriter and wrote several screenplays for a number of films, but the most important were his western collaborations, which included Cemetery Without Crosses (1969) and the Sergio Leone masterpiece Once Upon a Time in the West (1968).
 After its release Argento wrote and directed his first movie, The Bird with the Crystal Plumage (1970), which starred Tony Musante and and British actress Suzy Kendall.
 It's a loose adoption on Fredric Brown's novel "The Screaming Mimi", which was made for his father's film company.
 Argento wanted to direct the movie himself because he did not want any other director messing up the production and his screenplay.